Can you lose fat and gain muscle at the same time? The short answer is yes. And it is called body recomposition.

-The Law of Thermodynamics
+The law of thermodynamics

 Once upon a time, there was a man.
 A fantastic and intelligent man.
 A man of science and wisdom.
 His name was Isaac Newton.
 You’ll be greatly surprised to discover that he had absolutely nothing to do with the law of thermodynamics, and so we shall mention him no more within this article.

-If you wish to find out more on this subject, hunt down an enthusiastic science teacher with nothing better to do than entertain the inquisitive mind of potential stalkers!
+If you wish to find out more on this subject, hunt down an enthusiastic science teacher with nothing better to do than entertain the inquisitive mind of stalkers!

 Nevertheless, the laws of thermodynamics lead us on to the energy balance equation – which is what we are most interested in here.
 As described on the website bodyrecomposition.com, this equation – in its simplest form is: